thrawn01/lsm-go/README.md

 `implement enhanced double hashing` which resulted in a significantly different implementation that what slateDB has.
 This is fine, but when I ran the tests, all the `HasKey()` tests failed as the AI wasn't able to figure out how to calculate the filter bits without a reference.
-I fixed this and the code worked, but I ended up using the slateDB implementation anyway. =/
+I fixed this and the code worked, but I ended up using the slateDB implementation because I'm not a bloom filter expert. =/

 Also, the AI did a pretty good job of describing how I should go about diagnosing the bug.
 In all I spent about 1 hour on this package, which is pretty fast compared to how long it would have